smussenden/data-science-in-tidyverse/README.md

+---
+output:
+  html_document: default
+  pdf_document: default
+---
 # Exploring the tidyverse

-This is the repo for *"Exploring the tidyverse"* taught at [NICAR](https://www.ire.org/conferences/nicar18/hands-on-training/) in March 2018.
+This is the repo for *"Exploring the tidyverse"* taught at [NICAR](https://www.ire.org/conferences/nicar-2019/)'s 2019 confernce in Orange County, California.

 This is a one-day hands-on workshop based on the book [R for Data Science](http://r4ds.had.co.nz/).
 This workshop is designed for people who are familiar with R and want to learn how to achieve their data analysis goals the "tidy" way.
 You will learn how to visualize, transform, and model data in R and work with date-times, character strings, and untidy data formats.
 Along the way, you will learn and use many packages from the tidyverse including ggplot2, dplyr, tidyr, readr, purrr, tibble, stringr, lubridate, and forcats.

-(There are two days worth of content here, I'll figure out what figure out what half to cover after talking to you all)
+(While the original material contained two days' worth of content, this repository is a slimmed-down version designed to fit into the one-day NICAR 2019 workshop.
+It also contains some additional changes to the original modules to tailor them to the NICAR 2019 workshop.)

+NOTE: This modified repository is currently a work in progress, prior to NICAR 2019.

 ## Software requirements